 Your client/customer will receive a notification of your request, though any contact manager on the organization may approve your request by going to their My Partners page.

 Once approved, you will see your current permissions on the My Customers page.
 If your permission level is high enough, you will have the option to subscribe to receive notifications when a service request is submitted for your client/customer.
 This subscription is for you alone (subscribing will not send notifications to others in your organization) and you can change your preferences at any time.
 You may also view the Support Experience Dashboard for your client/customer if your permission level is high enough.

 To request a change to your permission level or expiration date, simply "Request New Access" once more from your client/customer.

-On the Ask A Question page: When granted Create or Admin permissions, you may create a service request on your client/customer's behalf on the Ask A Question page.
+On the Ask A Question page: When granted Create, Service Admin or Full Admin permissions, you may create a service request on your client/customer's behalf on the Ask A Question page.
 Above the form, note that there is a drop down list to select different organizations.
-If you are a technical support contact for your own organization, you will see your organization appear first in the list.
-Partners with "Update" level permissions may be made the primary point of contact on service requests on this form by un checking "I am the point of contact for this request" and selecting the appropriate individual from the drop down list.
+If you are a Technical Support Contact for your own organization, you will see your organization appear first in the list.
+Partners with "Update" level permissions may be made the primary point of contact on service requests on this form by unchecking "I am the point of contact for this request" and selecting the appropriate individual from the drop down list.

 On the Service Request Update page: Partners with any permission level may be added as an Additional Contact on a service request through the Service Request Update page.
 Under "Add another contact to this request", choose "Existing Contact" from the first drop down menu and see that partners appear in the second drop down menu below client/customer contacts.
 If permission levels are at least the "Update" level, this partner may be made the primary contact for the service request.